ArkjuniorK/ArkjuniorK/README.md

 My stack is Go, Javascript/Typescript, PHP and Dart.<b/>
 I'm currently working on my portfolio website.

-#### 🔭 My Expertise:
+#### 🔭 My Stack:
-1. Frontend Engineer
+1. Frontend Engineer -
-   Passionate with UI/UX and building interface using React & Vue.
+   Passionate with UI/UX and building web interface using React & Vue.
-2. Backend Engineer
+2. Backend Engineer -
-   Expertise building Websocket and Restful API server using Go and Nodejs.
+   Building Websocket and Restful API server using Go and Nodejs.
-3. Flutter Engineer
+3. Flutter Engineer -
+   Building android apps

 #### ⚡ Fun fact:
 I was moved from being a UI/UX Designer to Web Developer because of my curiosity about how to design a proper web that ease the devs building process.